forence/CVPR20PaperReading/README.md

+Here is a summary of **Vision and Language** tasks on CVPR 2020, please enjoy!

 # Image/Video Captioning

 1. Say As You Wish: Fine-Grained Control of Image Caption Generation With Abstract Scene Graphs   `oral` `Shizhe Chen`